tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ### Continuous delivery

 Continuous delivery with docs means rebuilding your output by simply committing and pushing content into a Git repository, which then detects and change and triggers a build and publishing job.
 This greatly simplifies the act of publishing.
 You can make edits across a number of docs and commit your code into your doc repo.
 When you merge your branch into a gamma or production environment, a server process automatically starts building and deploying the content to your server.
+You don't have to FTP files to a server or follow some other manual deployment process.

 At first, learning the right Git commands might take some time.
 But after working this way for a few weeks, these commands become second-nature and almost built into your typing memory.
 Eliminating the hassle of publishing and deploying docs allows you to focus more on content, and you can push out updates quickly and easily.
 Publishing and deploying the output is no longer a step you have to devote time towards.
+Continuous delivery is the killer feature that makes docs-as-code so much more effortless (when it comes to publishing) compared to other solutions.

 ### Increased collaboration with other contributors